 All investigators should recognize that the peer review process (§7) utilizes external scientists organized into topical Review Panels.
 Reviewers are selected such that their expertise reflects the proportional mix of proposals submitted in previous cycles.
 A given Review Panel will necessarily span a wide variety of research disciplines.
 Therefore, proposals should be written for a knowledgeable, but broad-based, audience.
-For Cycle-8 we expect to distribute the proposals to panels as described above in §5.2.1.1.
+For Cycle-9 we expect to distribute the proposals to panels as described above in §5.2.1.1.
 The science category you select in Spot to characterize the science in your proposal will determine which panel reviews it.
 Proposals will be evaluated according to the criteria listed in §7.2.
+Providing more figures+tables and less text is often viewed favorably by the reviewers.